shubz7/shubZ7/README.md

 - 👋 Hi, I’m @shubZ7
-- 👀 I’m interested in cybersecurity
+- 👀 I’m interested in Data Science
 - 🌱 I’m currently learning AI and ML
 - 📫 How to reach me ... instagram: shubz__10